Ayfri/Kore/README.md

 # Datapack-DSL

-A Kotlin DSL to generate Datapacks for Minecraft Java.
+A Kotlin library to generate Datapacks for Minecraft Java.

-For now, this library is compatible and made for Minecraft 1.20.1, I don't think that I will support older versions nor Bedrock Edition.
+For now, this library is compatible and made for Minecraft Java 1.20.1, I don't think that I will support older versions nor Bedrock
+Edition.
+But you can still create your own functions and DSLs to support other versions.
 I have plans to maybe create an optional library to create Resource Packs too, but it's not my priority for now.
 You can't currently download the library because it's not finished yet, but you can still clone the repository and use it as a local library.